 final class WindowHandle: Hashable {

-var id: WindowToken
+var id: WindowToken // re-pointed on rekey

 // hash/equality use ObjectIdentifier (reference identity)